 Passion Lilie is dedicated to bringing these gorgeous patterns and materials to the U.S. Although our designs are created in New Orleans, all of our clothing is made in India.
 Even more importantly, we offer our Indian artisans fair wages and dignified, long-term employment, so every purchase supports these talented artists and their craft.

-Today, clothing made in India strikes a perfect balance between time-honored traditions and modern best practices.
+Today, clothes made in India strike a perfect balance between time-honored traditions and modern best practices.
 With its skillful artistry and designs that draw inspiration from Indian customs as well as nature, Indian clothing made from traditional processes is some of the most fascinating in the world.

 Learn more about the customary practices for making clothing in India and where you can buy clothes made in India online today.